Skip to content

 What NOT to include:

-Job title Organization Department Patient panel size Community % Reason
+Job title Organization Department Demographic composition of patient panel Reason

-If you did not work with any BIPOC, LGBQ, or TGNC patients, it is not necessary to list your experience.
+If you did not work with any BIPOC, LGBQ, TGNC, Neurodivergent, Rural, or Veteran patients, it is not necessary to list your experience.

 What further experience should I include?